What is Database Security

 - Delete the default database and anonymous/old users accounts.
 These are the elements most commonly targeted by hackers.

 - Require all MySQL accounts to have a password.
+Do not use passwords from dictionaries and easy to guess passwords.
+Change passwords periodically.

 - Make sure that the only Unix user account with read or write privileges in the database directories is the account that is used for running mysqld.